Astros vs. Giants Player Props Betting Odds

 Tucker Stats

-- Tucker has recorded 28 hits with three doubles, five home runs and 19 walks.
+- Tucker has collected 28 hits with three doubles, five home runs and 21 walks.
 He has driven in 20 runs with five stolen bases.

 Tucker Recent Games